risk-first/website/menagerie/Agency-Risk.md

 > "One key to success in a mission is establishing clear lines of blame." - [Henshaw's Law, _Akin's Laws Of Spacecraft Design_](https://spacecraft.ssl.umd.edu/akins_laws.html)

-But _extrinsic motivation_ is a complex, difficult to apply tool.
-In [Map And Territory Risk](Map-And-Territory-Risk) we will come back to this and look at the various ways in which it can run awry.
+But _extrinsic motivation_ is a complex, difficult-to-apply tool.
+In [Map And Territory Risk](Map-And-Territory-Risk) we will come back to this and look at the various ways in which it can go awry.

-#### Collective Code Ownership

 ![Collective Code Ownership, Individual Responsibility](images/generated/risks/agency/cco.png)